cs3216/cs3216.github.io/coursework/mobile/index.md

 >
 > – Jack Ma

-With a HTML5 application, native functionality and libraries on the device cannot be directly accessed.
-However, this does allow your application to be used by any device with a modern web browser.
+While a HTML5 application can be used by any device with a modern web browser, the immediate tradeoff is that our HTML5 application cannot directly access some of the native functionality and libraries on the device.
 In this section, you will learn how to create a simple Progressive Web App, that is, a HTML5 client that is able to work even while the device does not have an internet connection.

 ### Progressive Web Apps

-As you would have already learnt about HTML5 from your first assignment, only new ideas which apply to mobile devices will be discussed here.
-In recent years, Google has been pushing for the concept of [Progressive Web Apps](https://developers.google.com/web/progressive-web-apps/).
+In recent years, Google has
+been pushing the concept of [Progressive Web Apps](https://developers.google.com/web/progressive-web-apps/).
 Progressive Web Applications take advantage of new technologies to bring the best of mobile sites and native applications to users.
-Progressive Web Apps are:
+They are:

 - **Progressive** - Work for every user, regardless of browser choice because they're built with progressive enhancement as a core tenet.
 - **Responsive** - Fit any form factor: desktop, mobile, tablet, or whatever is next.